python-microscopy/ch-shrinkwrap/README.md

 - iters : int
     Gauss-Seidel Relaxations: This integer value specifies the number of Gauss-Seidel relaxations to be performed at each level of the hierarchy.
 The default value for this parameter is 8.
+- k : int
+    Number of neighbors to use when estimating the normal of a point in the input point cloud.